-If you love reading - and I mean really, really love it - you could have done a lot worse than the Kindle Oasis.
+If you love reading - and I mean really, really love it - you could have done a lot worse than last year's Kindle Oasis.

-With a bigger screen, bigger battery, better Bluetooth, and a newfound ability to withstand the wet stuff, it really could be the best Kindle Amazon has ever made.
+With a bigger screen, bigger battery, better Bluetooth, and a newfound ability to withstand the wet stuff, it really is the best Kindle Amazon has ever made.

-You can hold it in either hand, and don’t have to worry about flipping the orientation if you swap between left and right - there’s an accelerometer that automatically reorients the page so it’s facing the right direction.
+You can hold it in either one, and don’t have to worry about flipping the orientation if you swap between left and right, either - there’s an accelerometer that automatically reorients the page so it’s facing the right direction.
 It’s super-quick, too, redrawing the screen by the time you’ve flipped the thing over.

 With glass covering the whole front panel, there’s no gap between the e-ink screen and surrounding bezel.
 It makes swiping to change pages an absolute cinch, but there are two simple buttons that get the job done too if you want something to press instead.